 By-Law 6: OFFICERS

-official representative of the Association, preside over meetings, and serve as ex-officio member of all standing and special
+representative of the Association, preside over meetings, and serve as ex-officio member of all standing and special committees.

-committees.
-The President shall appoint chairpersons of all standing and special committees for the period of his/her
+The President shall appoint chairpersons of all standing and special committees for the period of his/her term of office.

-Sec.
-3. The Vice President shall, in the absence of the President, perform the duties of the President,
+3. The Vice President shall, in the absence of the President, perform the duties of the President, perform such duties

-perform such duties that may be required or assigned by the President, and be appointed chairperson of the Nominating Committee.
+that may be required or assigned by the President, and be appointed chairperson of the Nominating Committee.
+In the

 Sec.4.
 The Secretary shall record and file the minutes and reports of the general and executive board